Adam-Salt/Squabble/README.md

 Squabble was created because we wanted an application which wouldn't track messages, use and store data, give advertisements or release subscription packages.
 Squabble is a hassle-free solution to global communication.

 ## Data & Privacy
 Data is not stored, kept or used in anyway.
-You can rest assured knowing that your messages are between you and the recipient.
-We aim to have the highest privacy because we put the user first.
+We always try to put the user first.
 ##
 > Squabble is more then a generic chatting application.
 It is privacy at your fingertips

 ##
 https://squabble.glitch.me

+*While squabble tries to be secure we are not responsible for any attacks or threats to user data.*